 If you believe your data protection rights have been breached, the first step to claiming compensation is to seek professional, independent legal advice from accredited and reliable data breach experts.

 Throughout this post, we will provide you with details on exactly how to claim your data breach compensation, the amount of compensation you can expect and an overview of recent and historic data breach cases.
-All of this information has been produced by our accredited data breach expert Ellie Watts and is thoroughly referenced with the latest data breach news and laws.
+All of this information has been produced by our accredited data breach expert Lyndon Ashton and is thoroughly referenced with the latest data breach news and laws.

 Privacy Breach Compensation

 Under the privacy data protection law General Data Protection Regulation (GDPR) you have the right to claim data protection breach compensation from an organisation if you have suffered as a result of that organisation breaching data protection law with your personal data This applies to both “material damage” (e.g., if you have lost money as a result) and “non-material damage” (e.g. if you have experienced anxiety or distress as a consequence).
 You may be able to claim more compensation if a breach of your personal data has caused you severe distress.

 Related: Divide By Data Breach – March 2021